 Recent research by Temenos with the Economist Intelligence Unit reveals that banks are investing more than ever in cyber security, with 71 per cent focusing their digital investment in this area.
 Clearly, the mitigation of financial crime has moved to the top of the agenda – to thwart criminals, protect customers and safeguard a bank’s reputation.

 Fraud is no longer seen as an acceptable cost of doing business.
 The impact has simply become too great.
-Keep in mind that since 2008, banking fines for non-compliance have topped $320 billion globally, according to Boston Consulting research, while Thompson Reuters quotes figures suggesting the banks’ annual compliance bill is set to rise from $80 billion to $120 billion within five years.
+Keep in mind that since 2008, banking fines for non-compliance have topped $320 billion globally, according to Boston Consulting research, while Thomson Reuters quotes figures suggesting the banks’ annual compliance bill is set to rise from $80 billion to $120 billion within five years.

 However, those figures pale into insignificance when you look at what the fraudsters get away with.
 Last year UK law firm Crowe, working with Portsmouth University, estimated that fraud globally nets criminals £3.2 trillion a year, the majority of it financing gangs involved in human trafficking, drugs, terrorism and money laundering.